top of page

 But here’s the key: only link when it’s relevant.

-If you’re writing a guide on content marketing strategy, and you mention SEO optimization, don’t force a link to your homepage.
+If you're writing a guide on content marketing strategy and mention SEO optimization, don’t force a link to your homepage just for the sake of it.

-Mentioned affiliate strategies?
-Link to your detailed guide on affiliate marketing for beginners if you’ve written one.
+Mention affiliate strategies?
+Link to your detailed guide on affiliate marketing for beginners — if you’ve written one and it adds genuine value.

-Brought up social proof?
-That’s a great moment to connect with a post about building trust online.
+Bringing up social proof?
+That’s a great time to connect with a post about building trust online.

-Every link should feel helpful — not random.
+Every link should feel helpful — not random or self-serving.

-When done right, internal links turn your pillar post into a gateway.
-They guide your reader deeper into your ecosystem.
-And that’s where real value — and conversions — happen.
+When done right, internal links can turn your pillar post into a gateway.
+They guide your reader deeper into your content ecosystem — and that’s where real connection and potential conversions can happen.

 Tip 7: Optimize for Search Intent